samchan182/llm-hands-on-projects/Project_LOG.md

 # What is relationship between LLM and machine learning?
 Machine learning is a board field of study.
 In fact, LLM is a specific, advanced type of machine learning model.

+# Why OpenAI has python SDKs?
+Almost every major services provides SDKs (AWS OpenAI Stripe...).
+For each programming language, they has an API to speak to "raw HTTP", the sending web request with specific formats.

 # Why we need to set the System prompt?

 # what is SDK?
+Software Development Kit.
+To prevent to 'talk' to the system where you need to build everything from scratch.
+It gives you some pre-existed works from someone else.

+# Difference between commit and contribution in github profile?

+# Why we need to setup Anaconda in advance?
+Anaconda is a distribution of python, which is bundled with conda package manager, with many pre-installed packages, for ML/data science.
+An environment is just a simply folder contains many installed packaged.

+When you in (llms) environment, it tells your terminal to <u>use python and package in this particular folder</u>.

+While the (base) is default conda environment.
+It shows once you install conda.
+#